leoopd/learning-devOps/kubernetes/README.md

 1. setting up master and workers
     - new pod-network-cidr is 10.244.0.0/16
     - cluster is up and running, flannel works with default confid and workers can join
+2. testing worker nodes
+    - running a nginx test image and exposing it to port 80
+    - webapp is reachable from host machine (outside of the cluster)